-It’s important to remember that these volunteers have generally gone onto the show of their own volition, knowing that they may be asked to do outlandish things, so it is a fair assumption that these volunteers are quite likely often extroverted types, who are quite happy and one might say, expectant, to be the “star of the show”.
+It’s important to remember that these volunteers have generally gone onto the show of their own free choice, knowing that they may be asked to do outlandish things, so it is a fair assumption that these volunteers are quite likely often extroverted types, who are quite happy and one might say, expectant, to be the “star of the show”.

-Your first, or perhaps only known encounter with the phenomenon of hypnosis may have been watching a Hypnotist on stage or screen, encouraging a group of volunteers to bark like a dog or jump around the stage believing themselves to be Madonna or Elvis.
+Your first, or perhaps only, known encounter with the phenomenon of hypnosis may have been watching a Hypnotist on stage or screen, encouraging a group of volunteers to bark like a dog or jump around the stage believing themselves to be Madonna or Elvis.

 Once the volunteers are on stage, the Hypnotist will usually perform a series of compliance tests, in order to see which members of the group are most likely to follow instructions to the letter and the least compliant members will be asked to return to their seats in the audience.
 The Hypnotist will then perform a series of hypnotic tests and what are known as “convincers”, to determine who responds best and will then choose these subjects to be the stars of their stage show.